Financial Aid

 The Pell Recalculation Date will be the day after the last published day for schedule adjustment.
 Each term will have a separate Pell Recalculation Date.
 These dates are posted in Financial Aid Important Dates at www.cv.edu/financial-aid-important-dates/.

 Federal Supplemental Educational Opportunity Grant (SEOG) is another federal grant.
 There is a limited amount of funding for this grant.
-Students must be enrolled for at least half-time to be eligible.
-Students who show exceptional need and complete their FAFSA before the priority deadline of May 1 are shown preference.
-Grant amounts will vary based on funding.
+Students must be enrolled for at least half-time to be eligible for this program.
+Students who demonstrate exceptional financial need and complete their FAFSA before the priority deadline of May 1 are given preference.
+Grant amounts will vary depending on the funding available.

 Alabama Student Assistance Program (ASAP) is a state grant for Alabama residents.
 There is a limited amount of funding for this grant.
 Students must be enrolled for at least half-time to qualify for this grant.
-Students who show exceptional need and complete their FAFSA before the priority deadline of May 1 are shown preference.
-Grant amounts will vary based on funding.
+Students who demonstrate exceptional financial need and complete their FAFSA before the priority deadline of May 1 are given preference.
+Grant amounts will vary depending on the funding available.

 Loans